janriehle/risingventure/_posts/2023-01-30-searchfund-update.markdown

 Our idea was to apply a similar concept to the beauty retail space, focusing initially on the ecommerce component, and offering price differentiation, digital access to community and content, and upgradeable "experience subscription packages".

 The Glambox subscription experience was already in 2019 highly engaging, with a built-in loyalty program that rewarded customers using a loyalty point system ('Glam Points') for taking part in surveys, marketing campaigns, and selling products and subscriptions.
-Leveraging this loyalty point mechanism to survey the existing subscriber base, we discovered that the majority of beauty consumers imagined their ideal beauty-product shopping experience to be fun, accessible, and customizable.
+Leveraging this loyalty point mechanism to survey the existing subscriber base, we discovered that the majority of beauty consumers imagined their ideal beauty-product shopping experience to be <b>fun, accessible, and customizable</b>.

  "Accessible" in this context reflected a lot of the ideas we took from the above-mentioned membership retailers, basically making the concept of offering the best price in the market economically viable through a subscription component, which guaranteed high customer loyalty and avoided constant spend on customer acquisition.